johnwesleyappleton/viterbis-algorithm/README.md

-# viterbis-algorithm
+# Viterbi's Algorithm
-Viterbi's algorithm for learning a Hidden Markov Model from observations.
+Implemented Viterbi's algorithm for learning a Hidden Markov Model from observations.